KonVas/Audio-programming/README.md

 Introduction to digital signal processing
 Reading: "The SuperCollider Book" by Scott Wilson and David Cottle (chapters 1-4)
-Homework: Create a simple sound using SuperCollider and apply basic DSP techniques Week 2: Sound synthesis and sampling
+Homework: Create a simple sound using SuperCollider and apply basic DSP techniques

+Week 2: Sound synthesis and sampling

 Different types of sound synthesis
 Sampling and playback
 Reading: "The SuperCollider Book" (chapters 5-7)
-Homework: Create a synthesizer or sampler instrument using SuperCollider Week 3: Sequencing and arranging sound
+Homework: Create a synthesizer or sampler instrument using SuperCollider

+Week 3: Sequencing and arranging sound

 Building musical structures and patterns
 Manipulating sound in real-time
 Reading: "The SuperCollider Book" (chapters 8-10)
-Homework: Create a short piece of music using SuperCollider and experiment with sequencing techniques Week 4: Effects and processing
+Homework: Create a short piece of music using SuperCollider and experiment with sequencing techniques

+Week 4: Effects and processing

 Applying effects to sound
 Using real-time processing for live performance
 Reading: "The SuperCollider Book" (chapters 11-12)
-Homework: Create an effect or processing chain using SuperCollider and apply it to a sound or piece of music Week 5: SuperCollider language and syntax
+Homework: Create an effect or processing chain using SuperCollider and apply it to a sound or piece of music

+Week 5: SuperCollider language and syntax

 Overview of the SuperCollider language
 Syntax and control structures
 Reading: "The SuperCollider Language" by James McCartney (chapters 1-3)
-Homework: Write a simple SuperCollider program using the language and syntax covered Week 6: Object-oriented programming in SuperCollider
+Homework: Write a simple SuperCollider program using the language and syntax covered

+Week 6: Object-oriented programming in SuperCollider

 Introduction to object-oriented programming
 Creating and using classes in SuperCollider
 Reading: "The SuperCollider Language" (chapters 4-6)
-Homework: Create a new class in SuperCollider and use it to create a new sound or effect Week 7: Integrating SuperCollider with other tools and technologies
+Homework: Create a new class in SuperCollider and use it to create a new sound or effect

+Week 7: Integrating SuperCollider with other tools and technologies

 Using SuperCollider with other software and hardware
 Reading: "The SuperCollider Book" (chapter 18)
 Homework: Integrate SuperCollider with a music production tool or technology of your choice.

-Overall, the course provides a comprehensive introduction to SuperCollider programming for music creation, with a strong focus on practical application and hands-on experience.
+The course provides a comprehensive introduction to SuperCollider programming for music creation, with a strong focus on practical application and hands-on experience.

 ## Evaluation
 * Week assignements 20%